loneicewolf/nls_933w_dll/README.md

 ## Overview

-REPLACE_NAME (referred to as REPLACE_SHORT_NAME) is a rootkit (or bootkit) residing in the firmware of storage devices.
+NLS_933W.DLL (referred to as NLS) is a rootkit (or bootkit) residing in the firmware of storage devices.
 This grants it extreme persistence, and its mechanisms will be covered in this repository.

 ### Related Articles
 - [ ] TODO